ms1963/Octopussy/README.md

 Specifications of Octopussy requirements, architecture and of Capabilizy-Centric Architecture can be found in the spec subdirectory!

-I am searching for contributors who want to create implementations.
+**I am searching for contributors who want to help create the implementation.
 You may also help by reviewing the architecture specification.
+**